 types of cancer cells from multiplying as rapidly, so there are some benefits

 from having this mutation.

-containing high levels of folic acid, B12 and B6.
+Supplementation with the correct levels of folate, B12 and B6.
 These vitamins are what the

 body essentially needs to convert Homocysteine to Methionine.
 To put this into